inkydragon/tex-by-topic-cn/chap6.md

 # 6.4.2 What mode holds in what box?

 This is the right question.
-When an \hbox starts, TEX is in restricted horizontal mode.
+When an \cs{hbox} starts, \TeX\  is in restricted horizontal mode.

 Thus everything in a horizontal box is lined up horizontally.

-When a \vbox is started, TEX is in internal vertical mode.
+When a \cs{vbox} is started, \TeX\  is in internal vertical mode.
 Boxes of both kinds and other items are then stacked on top of each other.